Stories

 New Visions of the Vikings.
 Yes, they were brutal.
 They also had women leaders, coveted riches and finery, and encountered more than 50 cultures from Afghanistan to Canada.
 (Cover story)

 Untouched.
 Grave robbers had plundered this ancient Peruvian site for decades.
-But they missed one royal tomb. hidden for more than 1,000 years.
+But they missed one royal tomb, hidden for more than 1,000 years.

 Lofty Ambitions of the Inca.
 Rising from obscurity to the heights of power, a succession of Andean rulers subdued kingdoms, sculpted mountains and forged a mighty empire.
 (Cover story)